Eschatologue/CM_wiki/docs/spells/1st-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The next time you hit a creature with a melee weapon attack during the spell's duration, your weapon flares with white-hot intensity, and the attack deals an extra 1d6 fire damage to the target and causes the target to ignite in flames.
-At the start of each of its turns until the spell ends, the target must make a Constitution saving throw.
+At the start of each of its turns until the spell ends, the target must make a Constitution Saving Throw.
 On a failed save, it takes 1d6 fire damage.
 On a successful save, the spell ends.
 If the target or a creature within 5 feet of it uses an action to put out the flames, or if some other effect douses the flames (such as the target being submerged in water), the spell ends.

 ***At Higher Levels.*** When you cast this spell using a spell slot of 2nd level or higher, the initial extra damage dealt by the attack increases by 1d6 for each slot level above 1st.